0xkieranwilliams/Cryptopia-Wallet/README.md

 ## Key Features

+### AI-Powered NFT Generation
+- **DALL-E Integration:**
+  - **How It Works:** Generate unique, AI-created images using DALL-E based on text prompts and mint them directly as NFTs on the Base Sepolia testnet.
+  - **Creative Implementation:** Design custom NFT collections effortlessly.
+Whether you're launching an art project or celebrating milestones, create AI-generated artwork and mint NFTs with just a prompt.

 ### Real-Time On-Chain Insights & Market Alerts
 - **The Graph Integration:**
   - **How It Works:** Continuously monitors Uniswap V3 activity to detect large swaps, emerging liquidity pools, whale accumulations, and arbitrage opportunities.